Indicia-Team/drupal-8-modules-indicia_features/group_landing_pages/README.md

 # Theming the group landing page output

+The Group Landing Pages module renders the landing page for a group using the following theme
+hooks:
+* `group_landing_page_tabs` - the tab container for the page.
+* `group_landing_page_overview` - the main overview tab.
+* `group_landing_page_progress` - the progress summary tab.
+* `group_landing_page_taxa` - the taxa/species information tab.

-The Group Landing Pages module renders the landing page for a group using a theme hook called `group_landing_page`.
-An example template is provided in the module's templates folder which describes the variables available in the header comment.
-Copy the `group-landing-page.html.twig` file to your theme's templates folders and modify it if you need a customised default group landing page template.
+Example templates are provided in the module's templates folder which describes the variables available in the header comment.
+Copy the required files to your theme's templates folders and modify them if you need a customised default group landing page template.

-Theme suggestions are provided to allow you to create versions of the template file specific to certain group types, or specific to individual groups:
+Theme suggestions are provided to allow you to create versions of the template file specific to certain group types, to container/contained groups, or specific to individual groups:

-* `group-landing-page--type-<type>.html.twig` - replace `<type>` with the group type in lowercase and with non-alphabetic characters replaced by hyphens (e.g. bioblitz or local-project).
+* `<theme_hook>-type-<type>.html.twig` - replace `<type>` with the group type in lowercase and with non-alphabetic characters replaced by hyphens (e.g. bioblitz or local-project).
 This template will then be used for all groups of that type, unless individually overridden as described below.
+* `<theme_hook>--contained.html.twig` - used for groups that are contained within a parent container group.
+* `<theme_hook>--container.html.twig` - used for groups that are containers for other contained groups.
+* `<theme_hook>--contained--type-<type>.html.twig` - used for groups that are contained within a parent container group and of the given type.
+* `<theme_hook>--container--type-<type>.html.twig` - used for groups that are containers for other contained groups and of the given type.
+* `<theme_hook>--contained--type-<type>--parent-id-<id>.html.twig` - used for groups that are
+  contained within a parent container group with the given ID and where the contained group is of the given type.
-* `group-landing-page--id-<id>.html.twig` - replace `<id>` with the numeric group unique identifier.
+* `<theme_hook>--id-<id>.html.twig` - replace `<id>` with the numeric group unique identifier.
 This template will then be used only by that specific group.

+Here are some example template suggestions for the overview tab, for group ID 5, which is contained within group ID 1 and where the type is set to "project":
+* group-landing-page-overview--id-5.html.twig
+* group-landing-page-overview--contained--type-project--parent-id-1.html.twig
+* group-landing-page-overview--contained--type-project.html.twig
+* group-landing-page-overview--contained.html.twig
+* group-landing-page-overview--type-project.html.twig
+* group-landing-page-overview.html.twig.

 # Blocks